-*updated Apr 10th – 4 min. read
+*updated August 6th – 4 min. read

-Air travel to and from mainland Portugal is authorized for:
+Air travel to and from mainland Portugal

-Flights from other destinations
+Flights from The UK

-Essential journeys are those intended to allow the transit or entry or departure from Portugal of:
+Are those intended to allow the transit or entry or departure from Portugal of:

 - nationals of the European Union, nationals of States associated with the Schengen Area and members of their families, and third-country nationals legally resident in a Member State of the European Union;

-- Third-country nationals traveling for professional, study, family reunion, health or humanitarian reasons.
+- Third-country nationals traveling for professional, study, family reunion, health, or humanitarian reasons.

-National and foreign citizens with legal residence in Portugal and also the diplomatic personnel accredited in Portugal who, exceptionally, do not present that proof will have to do the test on arrival, in the airport at their own expense.
+National and foreign citizens with legal residence in Portugal and also the diplomatic personnel accredited in Portugal who, exceptionally, do not present that proof will have to do the test on arrival in the airport at their own expense.

 Air travel to and from Madeira and Azores

 If you do not have a test done, you can do it at the airport free of charge.
+Entering Madeira is also possible by showing proof of vaccination certificate.
 It is also required to wear a face mask in all public and indoor places.
 Information for Madeira here(opens in a new tab)